ElliotGarbus/KivyScrollProject/README.md

-Proposed implementation for nested ScrollView.
+Updated implementation for ScrollView. with 2 layer nesting support.
 This is a WIP.

 An initial implementation is in the V0 Obsolete Directory